 If all you’ve used is a graphic EQ (like Logic’s Channel EQ) then this will give you some experience with a parametric EQ.
 Instead of infinite frequency settings, there are pre-chosen ones and a few less bands.
 This can actually be quite useful as fewer choices makes for faster mixing.
 (Anybody that’s been in the situation of constantly second guessing if they should cut at 2.1kHz or 2.4kHz or 2.7kHz will know what I’m talking about.)

 It also comes with Abelton Lite Live (this is a great way to play with Abelton on the cheap.)
 It also includes three plugins that I really like and actually bought separately.
-XNL’s Addictive Keys is a nice piano plugin that loads super fast in Logic Pro X. Also, Softube’s TSAR-1R reverb plugin is easy to use and flexible, as well as Softube’s S73 Drawmer emulation, which is a great mastering plugin, and really useful on the mix bus.
+XNL’s Addictive Keys is a nice piano plugin that loads super fast in Logic Pro X. Also, Softube’s TSAR-1R reverb plugin is easy to use and flexible (and made our list of best reverb plugins), as well as Softube’s S73 Drawmer emulation, which is a great mastering plugin, and really useful on the mix bus.